Grassmann elements and geometric algebra Λ(V)

 become available in the local workspace with the specified naming.
 The first argument provides signature specifications, the second argument is the variable name for the TensorBundle

-, and the third and fourth argument are prefixes of the SubManifold
+, and the third and fourth argument are prefixes of the Submanifold

 vector names (and covector basis names).
 By default, $V$ is assigned the TensorBundle

-and $v$ is the prefix for the SubManifold
+and $v$ is the prefix for the Submanifold

 elements.